NYULibraries/dlts-enm-tct-backend/documentation/docs/api/sources.md

 /api/epub/document/DOCUMENT_ID/?withOccurrences=True
 ```

-That will give expanded location information, including occurrences and pagenumbers.
+That will give expanded location information, including occurrences and page numbers.
 The location data for this response is identical to that from the [Location Detail](#single-page), just as an array of every page for that particular book.
 Refer to the [single page](#single-page) endpoint for a description of the response structure and fields.

 ### Example Response